eclipse-hono/hono/site/documentation/content/user-guide/device-registry.md

 response.
 {{% /note %}}

-{{% note title="Mongo DB Registry Specifics" %}}
+#### Registration Limits

-The Mongo DB based registry supports the enforcement of *registration limits* defined at the tenant level.
+The registry implementations support the enforcement of *registration limits* defined at the tenant level.
-In particular, the registry enforces
+In particular, the registries enforce

 * the maximum number of devices that can be registered for each tenant and
 * the maximum number of credentials that can be registered for each device of a tenant.